elixir-lang/elixir/README.md

 ## License

-"Elixir" and the Elixir logo are copyright (c) 2012 Plataformatec.
+"Elixir" and the Elixir logo are copyright (c) 2020 Dashbit.

 Elixir source code is released under Apache License 2.0.

+Copyright (c) 2012 Plataformatec.
+Copyright (c) 2020 Dashbit.

 Check [NOTICE](NOTICE) and [LICENSE](LICENSE) files for more information.